Addressing prior dependence in hierarchical Bayesian modeling for PTA data analysis II: Noise and SGWB inference through parameter decorrelation: Concluding remarks and future directions

 \section{Concluding remarks and future directions}

-In this work, we have developed a hierarchical Bayesian framework for PTA noise modeling that addresses the fundamental issue of prior sensitivity.
+In this work, we have developed a hierarchical Bayesian framework for PTA noise modeling that addresses the issue of prior sensitivity.
 The starting point is the introduction of hyperpriors on pulsar noise parameters, which elevates the problem to a hierarchical setting where hyperparameters themselves play the role of nuisance parameters.
 To handle the correlations between hyperparameters and physical noise parameters, we implemented an orthogonal reparameterization strategy based on a two-step Normalizing Flows algorithm.
 The algorithm learns the transformation that removes the projection of hyperparameters onto the subspace spanned by the physical parameters, thus producing a decorrelated set of hyperparameters as the orthogonal complement.
-This reparametrization strategy ensures, in principle, that the inference on signal parameters becomes less sensitive to the specific choice of noise priors.
+This reparametrization is designed to weaken the coupling between physical parameters and hyperparameters, thereby mitigating the sensitivity of the marginal posterior of the physical parameters to the specific functional form of the noise hyperprior.
+We stress that reducing this coupling does not amount to removing the hierarchical information flow.
+The orthogonal projection acts at the level of the prior samples used to train the Normalizing Flows, and enforces sample-level decorrelation between physical parameters and transformed hyperparameters.
+Despite the orthogonal projection being singular and thus not invertible in closed form, the Normalizing Flows-based representation is invertible by construction and provides an exact Jacobian: the reparametrization thus preserves the full joint content of the hierarchical prior.
+As a consequence, shrinkage and inter-pulsar pooling are retained in the reparametrized representation, and continue to operate through the joint structure of the learned conditional prior across the stacked pulsar parameters.
+A detailed discussion of how prior sensitivity and population-level information coexist in our framework is provided in\ref{app:prior_sensitivity}.

 Bayesian inference was performed using \texttt{i-nessai}, a flow-based nested sampling algorithm that, integrated in \texttt{Enterprise}, significantly accelerates the inference pipeline compared to traditional \texttt{PTMCMC} samplers while maintaining robust posterior and evidence estimation, as shown in \citet{nessai-spoke3}.
 We applied this framework to a minimal simulated dataset consisting of 3 pulsars, performing a simultaneous inference of noise and SGWB parameters.
 Although such a small array is not at all sufficient for a fully representative PTA analysis, it provides a controlled and transparent proof of concept that allows us to isolate and assess the key effects of the hierarchical modeling and reparametrization.